Dyalog/HMon/README.md

 ## Reporting Issues

-Issues with HMON can be reported as GitHub issues or via the Dyalog Helpdesk at support@dyalog.com.
+Issues with the HMON documentation and sample can be reported here as GitHub issues or via the Dyalog Helpdesk at support@dyalog.com.

+Issues with the HMON interface itself within Dyalog should be reported via the Dyalog Helpdesk at support@dyalog.com (or, for Dyalog employees, using Mantis).